 Scheduling

 This tip goes hand in hand with time management.
-Taking time to schedule out your day, week, and month can help you get a better understanding of your priorities.
+Taking time to schedule your day, week, and month can help you better understand your priorities.
 When you schedule your work, you can maintain a better balance throughout each work day.

-Your schedule should include every piece of your work day: projects, emails, meetings, breaks, and any other engagements you have for the day.
-When you see it all laid out, you’re able to better prioritize your tasks.
+Your schedule should include every part of your work day: projects, emails, meetings, breaks, and any other engagements.
+When you see everything laid out, you can better prioritize your tasks.

 Delegating

-When you delegate, you’re able to hand off tasks to someone else who you trust can complete it.
-When you’ve taken the time to develop organizational competencies, you’ll have a better understanding of who is capable of which tasks.
+When you delegate, you can hand off tasks to someone you trust who can complete them.
+When you’ve taken the time to develop organizational competencies, you’ll better understand who is capable of which tasks.

-Having this type of understanding allows you to properly delegate tasks to your team members.
-When you aren’t knowledgeable of what your employees excel at, you may end up giving them a task that will stress them out or overwhelm them.
+This understanding allows you to properly delegate tasks to your team members.
+Without knowledge of what your employees excel at, you may end up giving them a task that will stress them out or overwhelm them.

-This is also why scheduling is important too.
-When you’ve scheduled your priorities out, you’ll know in advance which tasks need delegating.
-Then, when your employees have been scheduled, they’ll know whether they can manage to take on one of your delegated tasks.
+This is also why scheduling is essential.
+When you’ve scheduled your priorities, you’ll know in advance which tasks need delegating.
+Then, when your employees have been scheduled, they’ll know whether they can take on one of your delegated tasks.

 Collaborating

-When your team successfully collaborates, everyone is able to bring their unique strengths to the table to create a high-quality project.
+When your team successfully collaborates, everyone can bring their unique strengths to create a high-quality project.
 If you want the most success with collaboration, you’ll need a healthy workplace culture.
 True collaboration isn’t forced and must happen organically through connections your employees have built.

-When collaboration has been truly mastered by your team, the potential they have is much higher than it was.
-Individuals have their own weaknesses at work.
-Yet, when they work with people who are better in certain areas, they’ll be able to produce a better end result.
+When your team masters collaboration, its potential is much higher than it was.
+Individuals have weaknesses at work.
+Yet, when they work with people who are better in certain areas, they’ll be able to produce better results.

 Goal Setting

-No matter what organizational competencies your company chooses, setting goals that relate to them are crucial to success.
+No matter what organizational competencies your company chooses, setting goals related to them is crucial to success.
 Leaders, employees, and whole teams should all focus on setting and meeting goals.
-It’s best to have a good mix of both short and long-term goals so you can stay focused while also having smaller wins to celebrate along the way.
+It’s best to have a good mix of short- and long-term goals to stay focused while having smaller wins to celebrate along the way.

 When it’s time to set goals, follow these steps: